ihcsim/netns/README.md

 Device "veth1" does not exist.
 ```

-It can viewed in the `vnet` network namespace using the `ip netns exec` command:
+It can be viewed in the `vnet` network namespace using the `ip netns exec` command:
 ```sh
 ip netns exec vnet ip link show veth1
 133: veth1@if134: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN mode DEFAULT group default qlen 1000